dingguijin/odoo_freeswitch_cti/README.md

 # odoo_freeswitch_cti
 Odoo FreeSWITCH CTI run as a standalone process spawned by Odoo and connect FreeSWITCH inbound service.

-It provides a CTI service which can process Computer Telephone Interface requests such as dial, hangup, answer phone call.
-Odoo FreeSWITCH CTI connect FreeSWITCH inbound service, so that it can get FreeSWITCH realtime status and push back to Odoo user screen.

-It run as a standalone process to keep the connection with FreeSWITCH, monitoring FreeSWITCH status changed and push back to Odoo user in realtime.

-Odoo user can send CTI command directly to the service and it will execute it via FreeSWITCH inbound interface.

 # Highlight Features

 ## Callcenter Features